Fear of Music: Artwork

 The LP sleeve was designed by Harrison.
 It is completely black and embossed with a pattern that resembles the appearance and texture of tread plate metal flooring, reflecting the album's urban subject matter.
 The rest of the artwork was crafted by Byrne and includes heat-sensitive photography created by Jimmy Garcia with the help of Doctor Philip Strax.
 The design was nominated for the 1980 Grammy Award for Best Recording Package.
 Harrison suggested the "ludicrous" title to the band; according to Weymouth, it was accepted because it "fit" the album's themes and the quartet's stress during the album's production.

 Promotion and release

 After completing Fear of Music, Talking Heads embarked on their first Pacific region tour in June 1979 and played concerts in New Zealand, Australia, Japan, and Hawaii.
 The album was released worldwide on August 3.

 A U.S. tour to showcase the new material was completed during August 1979.
 At the time, Byrne told Rolling Stone, "We're in a funny position.
 It wouldn't please us to make music that's impossible to listen to, but we don't want to compromise for the sake of popularity."
-The band shared the headliner slots with Van Morrison and the Chieftains at the Edinburgh Festival in September, and embarked on a promotional European tour until the end of the year.
+The band shared the headliner slots with Irish performers Van Morrison and the Chieftains at the Edinburgh festival in September, and embarked on a promotional European tour until the end of the year.